elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/the-new-operator-constructors.md

 ---

-### What is the main purpose of constructor functions?
+### What is the primary function of constructor functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main purpose of constructors is to act as the framework of an object creation.
+  <div><strong>Interview Response:</strong> The primary purpose of constructors is to act as the framework of object creation.
 It quickly allows the code to create new objects in its image.
-All functions accept the arrow function can be used as a constructor.
+All functions that accept the arrow function can get used as a constructor.
 </div>
   </div>
 </details>

 ---

-### What is the result when you try to use an arrow function as a constructor?
+### What is the result when using an arrow function as a constructor?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Any attempt to resolve this in an arrow function will result in a type error.
-This is especially notable when you try to use an arrow function as a constructor.
-It will result in a type error.
-A cardinal rule to remember in JavaScript development is that arrow functions have no “THIS”.
+  <div><strong>Interview Response:</strong> Any attempt to resolve "this" in an arrow function results in a type error.
+This behavior is especially notable when you try to use an arrow function as a constructor, resulting in a type error.
+A cardinal rule to remember in JavaScript development is that arrow functions have no "THIS".
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />